-I don’t know about you guys but we had some leftovers from our Fourth of July hanging out in fridge.
-They were way to good to toss out, but they needed a new look.
+I don’t know about you guys but we had some leftovers from our latest BBQ hanging out in fridge.
+They were way too good to toss out, but they needed a new look.
 This is how Cowboy Nachos were born.

 My husband loved this one so much I had to post it to share with everyone.
 The best past this is not limited to just 4th of July leftovers you can use this trick all summer long after any backyard BBQ.
 Whether it is chicken, pork or beef all of them would be great.
 Don’t forget to pin this one for later!